-Remember – a soft inquiry won’t affect your credit score at all.
+Remember, a soft inquiry won’t affect your credit score at all.

 How to minimize the impact of hard credit inquiries

-But when you’re shopping for a credit product like an auto loan or a mortgage loan, chances are you’re going to want to apply with multiple lenders to see who will give you the best possible interest rates, fees, loan amounts and terms.
+When you’re shopping for a credit product like an auto loan or a mortgage loan, chances are you’re going to want to apply with multiple lenders to see who will give you the best possible interest rates, fees, loan amounts and terms.

 When multiple lenders run your credit to determine if you qualify for your loan and for how much of one, it does count as a hard pull.
 But you do have some protection here — multiple hard pulls for the same kind of loan in a short period of time will be treated as just one hard inquiry.